UnionInternationalCheminsdeFer/OSDM/processes.md

 situation:

-In all cases, the middle **Distributor** obviously has the option of proactively retrying to confirm on OSDM subproviders where the confirmation failed.
+In all cases, the middle **Distributor** obviously has the option of proactively retrying to confirm on OSDM sub-providers where the confirmation failed.
 But this may keep on failing beyond a reasonable waiting time for the API consumer.
 A different strategy then needs to be applied: